H&K Müller GmbH & Co. KG

 CIRCULAR ECONOMY IN THE PLASTIC PACKAGING INDUSTRY

-Never before have the topics of "circular economy", "recyclable materials cycle", "sustainability" and "resource-conserving action" been of greater interest to the environment and society than they are today.
-For years, national and international legislation has been trying to promote the responsible use of resources, the protection of people and the environment as well as the recycling of waste by means of central guidelines and measures.
+Never before have the topics of "circular economy", "recyclable materials cycle", "climate protection", "sustainability" as well as "acting in a resource-saving manner" been so much in the focus of environmental and socio-political interest as they are today.
+For years, national and international legislation has been trying to promote the responsible use of resources, the protection of people and the environment as well as the recycling of waste with central specifications and measures.

-In the plastics industry, however, linear value chains still exist for the most part in the area of plastic packaging, which do not ensure that the plastic material is recycled at the end.
-For example, plastic waste is often only thermally recycled, i.e. incinerated to generate electricity or district heating, or sold via prohibited detours to developing countries in Africa or Asia, where it usually ends up in the environment or the oceans.
-Unfortunately, recycling is still far too rare.
+Nevertheless, there are still largely linear value chains in the plastics industry in the area of plastic packaging, which do not guarantee the reuse of the plastic material as a valuable material at their end.
+Thus, plastic waste is often only thermally recycled, i.e. burned to generate electricity or district heating, or illegally sold via detours to developing countries in Africa or Asia, where it then usually ends up in the environment or the oceans.
+Unfortunately, recycling still takes place far too rarely.

 There are several reasons for this.
-On the one hand, the research and development of sorting and recycling plants has been neglected for many years against the background of cheap new material and a lack of economic efficiency.
-In addition, the use of recycled plastics in packaging is not legally permitted for certain areas of application.
+On the one hand, the research and development of sorting and recycling plants was neglected for many years against the backdrop of cheap virgin materials and a lack of economic efficiency.
+Furthermore, the use of recycled plastics in packaging is not legally permitted for certain areas of application.
 Due to the regulations EC 1935/2004 as well as EC 10/2011, most mechanically processed plastic waste made of polypropylene (PP), polyethylene (PE) as well as polystyrene (PS) may not be used for primary packaging in the food and pharmaceutical sector.
-In the area of cosmetic packaging, recycled plastic materials may also only be used under certain conditions.
+In the cosmetics packaging sector, too, recycled plastics may only be used under certain conditions.

 Recyclable plastic packaging